Premature Car Battery Failure (Reasons, Symptoms and Solutions)

 The battery in your car is sensitive to heat and cold.
 Keep in mind that exposure to extreme temperatures is the primary killer of car batteries in both old and new.
 Temperatures exceeding 100 degrees or below 10 degrees Fahrenheit are the primary factor that will shorten the life of any type of car battery.

 Make sure you park your car in the garage, especially when the weather is extreme.
 If you do not have a covered garage or a parking lot, use high-quality car covers to prevent the car from moisture and other weather conditions.

 When installing accessories such as auxiliary lights, a new stereo, or amplifiers in your vehicle, you should double check the integrity of the wiring.
 Anything out of the ordinary like mismatched wires or defective fuses will cause a parasitic drain.
 This will significantly shorten the life of your car battery and cause a host of problems as you drive your car.

-Other reasons for Car Battery Failure are overcharging, leaving headlights ON for long time while engine is off.
+Other reasons for Car Battery Failure are overcharging, leaving headlights ON for a long time while the engine is off.

-If you found the reasons for battery failure, and realize that everything is fine and your battery just need recharging. then you must read out guide about best jump starter for charging battery.
+If you found the reasons for battery failure, and realize that everything is fine and your battery just needs recharging, you must read out guide about best jump starter for charging battery.